nickradunovic/longread-analysis/docs/INSTALL.md

 * Gzip version 1.5 (or higher)
 * Snakemake version 5.7.0 (or higher)

-The above dependencies are listed above.
-The `config/main_env.yaml` file lists all of the dependencies that are required.
+The dependencies are listed above and can be installed easily by using the `config/main_env.yaml` file.

+## Install all the dependencies
+In the following, I shall give you a walkthrough on how to set up a conda environment with all dependencies installed.
-In order to run the pipelines, you've to create a conda environment with all the tools installed.
-An easy way on how to do this, by using the following commands:
+First, you've to create a new conda environment from the `config/main_env.yaml` file by using the following command:

     conda env create -f config/main_env.yaml